rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 <!-- ![](/assets/images/pew2020.png) -->

+So, a majority of people approve human gene-editing for treatment purposes, and most people disapprove of gene-editing for enhancement[^14].

-Generally, the survey indicates that those who are male, those who are the median age or younger, and those who are more educated are more supportive of human gene-editing; I believe these properties are fairly robust, and don't expect them to change much in the coming years.
+&emsp; The remainder of the survey is worth looking over, and generally indicates that those who are male, those who are the median age or younger, and those who are more educated are more supportive of human gene-editing, which are properties that I believe are fairly robust, i.e. I  don't expect them to have changed much since 2020, and don't expect them to change much in the coming years.

 &emsp; I believe that the current median sentiment for whether gene-editing research is a misuse has likely not strayed far from 63% median of 2020, given that I am someone who is fairly interested in gene-editing and who actively monitors research activity on it and, despite this, that I have not heard much in the mainstream news in support of or against gene-editing.
-Support for using gene-editing for treatment[^14], be it for illness at birth (median 70% support) or illness over lifespan (median 60% support), is something that I also don't expect to have changed much.
+Support for using gene-editing for treatment, be it for illness at birth (median 70% support) or illness over lifespan (median 60% support), is something that I also don't expect to have changed much.
 I believe that any change in sentiment would be in the direction of further support.

 &emsp; A final and highly intriguing note on the public perception's of gene-editing is that, above all other publics surveyed, India stands out as most readily accepting of human gene-editing, with 56% of adults (highest percentage measured in the survey; the next highest was South Korea at 47%, Taiwan at 44%, and Singapore at 38%) considering research on gene-editing to not be a misuse of science.
 In terms of using gene-editing for [human enhancement][wiki_enh]{:target="_blank"}, India stands out even more, with 64% of respondents supporting changing a baby's genetic characteristics to increase intelligence (Malaysia came next at 44%, and then Taiwan at 31%).
 This indicates to me that, while India might not be the first nation to legalize human gene-editing, it might be the largest market for both treatment and enhancement uses of gene-editing, which is something that might lead to it becoming, at some point, the nation with the most gene-edited babies.